desktop/desktop/team-post.md

 We're calling the initial release a beta.
 This is for a few reasons:

 1. It's gonna be buggy. @tierninho has been doing a great job doing QA for us, but this is a brand new application.
 There will be bugs.
 1. It's incomplete.
-We've opted to get this into the hands of users sooner than later and in order to do that we've [punted on some issues](https://github.com/desktop/desktop/milestone/7).
+We've opted to get this into the hands of users sooner than later, and in order to do that we've [punted on some issues](https://github.com/desktop/desktop/milestone/7).
 1. We're open to feedback.
 What do users miss from the Desktop Classic apps?
 What features were unnecessary?

 ### Open Source